 Avoid Mosquito Bites

 Be Aware of Peak Mosquito Hours.
-The hours from dusk to dawn are peak biting times for many mosquitos.
+The hours from dusk to dawn are peak biting times for many mosquitoes.
 Consider rescheduling outdoor activities that occur during evening or early morning in areas of high risk.

 Clothing Can Help Reduce Mosquito Bites.
 Wearing long-sleeves, long pants and socks when outdoors will help keep mosquitoes away from your skin.